 Partnerships

-We are signatories to the United Nations-supported Principles for Responsible Investing (PRI), as well as to Climate Action 100+ (CA100) and supporters of the Task Force on Climate-Related Financial Disclosure (TCFD).
+We are signatories to the United Nations-supported Principles for Responsible Investing (PRI) and supporters of the Task Force on Climate-Related Financial Disclosure (TCFD).

 We are a signatory to the United Nations-supported Principles for Responsible Investment (UNPRI), a leading global network for investors who are committed to integrating ESG considerations into their investment practices and ownership policies.
-We are a signatory to Climate Action 100+, an investor-led initiative that is supported by PRI and focused on actively engaging with management teams that are in a position to help drive change.
 We are also a supporter of Task Force on Climate-Related Financial Disclosures (TCFD), an initiative created by the Financial Stability Board to improve and increase reporting of climate-related financial information.
 We support all three organizations’ commitment to improving governance, strengthening transparency and disclosure and advancing positive long-term change.

 Proxy Voting